The Xometry app works best with JavaScript enabled!

 1. Aluminum

 Oftentimes, TIG welding is the optimal choice for aluminum parts.
-Welded aluminum is used for applications in aerospace, automotive, and other industries.
+TIG equipment allows for precise control and produces high-quality welds, making it suitable for applications in aerospace, automotive, and other industries.

 2. Stainless Steel